participator/discoveredErrors/README.md

-# This is a description errors I discovered and details how I remedied them.
+# This is a description of errors I discovered and details how I remedied them.